Prospective Graduate Students

 Diversity Statement

-In your personal statement, please provide a personal statement in essay form according to the application directions.
+This should be uploaded with the online application in essay form.
+This Diversity Statement is a required part of our application.
+Please follow the application directions.
 This essay asks applicants to describe how their educational, professional, and/or personal experiences prepare them to contribute to support diversity, equity, and inclusion during their graduate career.
 Log in to the online application for full information.
 Recommended formatting and length is 1pagesingle-spaced with 1-inch pagemargins and 11 point font.

 Unofficial transcript submission